 During the 60s and 70s, crime was on the rise, and many New York City cops saw these Bronx neighborhoods as a hostile territory.
-That’s basically how the the 41st station house came to be called, “Fort Apache” — a reference to the old U.S. cavalry outpost located on Native American land in northeastern Arizona, probably best known today for being the subject of John Ford’s 1948 film of the same name.
-According to detective Tessitore, the building’s nickname came one day after somebody from across the street shot arrows through the window of their third-floor locker room.
+That’s basically how the the 41st station house came to be called, “Fort Apache” — an old U.S. cavalry outpost located on Native American land in Arizona and was the basis of John Ford’s 1948 film of the same name.
+According to detective Tessitore, the building’s nickname came one day after somebody from across the street shot arrows through the window into their third-floor locker room.

 While all of the exteriors were shot at the 42nd precinct on Washington, a lot of the interiors were shot on sets at Kaufman Studios in Astoria, Queens.
 However, it’s reported that some of the interiors were actually shot in what was the real 41st station house at that time.
 Located at 1086 Simpson Street., the 100-plus-year-old building became home for NYPD’s Bronx Narcotics Unit after the 4-1 got relocated to 1035 Longwood Avenue in 1993, and it’s now headquarters for the Bronx Detective Command.

-Even though it was best known as “Fort Apache,” at the time this movie was being filmed, the 41st Precinct had earned another nickname: “Little House on the Prairie.”
-This somewhat quaint sobriquet came to be after about two-thirds of the people who lived in the precinct had fled elsewhere and the dilapidated station house was one of the few lone survivors.
+Even though it was best known as “Fort Apache,” at the time this movie was being filmed, the 41st Precinct had earned another nickname — “Little House on the Prairie.”
+This somewhat quaint sobriquet came about after two-thirds of the people who lived in the precinct had fled elsewhere, leaving the dilapidated station house as one of the few lone survivors.